MooersLab/diary2022inLaTeX/README.md

 This repo contains a template book with 365 blank tex files, one for each day of the year.
 These tex files are collated and rendered into a PDF with latex and bibtex compilers.
 I set up the files for 2022.
-I configured the files to automatically generate the following:
+I configured the files to generate the following automatically:

 - Chapter headings and section headings (add subsections and lower in your daily writing).
 - Chapters and sections are automatically numbered.